 I would be remiss if I didn't tell you that the USDA says that you should only keep leftovers in the fridge for three or four days, or frozen for three to four months.
 Here is their guide to leftovers and food safety.

-Freezing your T-day leftovers is probably the easiest way to avoid food waste.
+Freezing your Thanksgiving day leftovers is probably the easiest way to avoid food waste.
 Lots of components of the traditional Thanksgiving meal can be frozen.
 Here are some tips:

 - Store meat and gravy together to keep the meat from drying out

-- To freeze gravy: whiz in food processor blender first to keep it from separating when you thaw.
+- To freeze gravy: whiz in food processor blender first to keep it from separating when you thaw it.
 (More excellent gravy-storage tips here.)

 - Freeze stuffing in plastic freezer bags.
 Sprinkle with a little broth or water before re-heating to avoid the dry-out factor.